Community money - invested by the community

 This was our second year of plan delivery, operating with a wealth of experience and a great core team.
 We developed strong partnerships with local residents, the councils and community organisations in order to deliver the following:

-• Develop a local food strategy
+• Developed a local food strategy

 2017 – Making good progress and planning for the next year: